 Our dedicated team of clinical negligence solicitors are experienced in mediation and will advise you on whether initiation, and participation, in mediation at this stage of your claim is reasonable and, most importantly, in your best interests.

 With our main office in Harrogate, North Yorkshire, but with virtual offices in York, Manchester and London, my team help injured people throughout the country.
-Please call for a free, no-obligation consultation with one of my brilliant injury solicitors.
+Please contact us for a free, no-obligation consultation with one of my brilliant injury solicitors.